 These scrumptious vegan turkey alternatives make for a delicious main dish for your vegan friends and family at your holiday meal!
 They pair nicely with all the traditional side dishes!
-You’ll find everything from vegan wellingtons, seitans, meatless loaves and more!
+You’ll find everything from vegan wellingtons, seitans, meatless loaves, and more!

-Even if you’re not sure you want to cook something specific, I’ve listed the top store bought vegan turkey alternatives too!
+Even if you’re not sure you want to cook something specific, I’ve listed the top store-bought vegan turkey alternatives, too!

-You can buy it at the store or have it delivered, heat it up, and serve at your holiday meal.
+You can buy it at the store or have it delivered, heat it up, and serve it at your holiday meal.
 It certainly is an easy approach to the dilemma.

-However, if you’re feeling adventurous, and want to dive into the world of vegan roasts and more, I’ve got recipes that will deliver!
+However, if you’re feeling adventurous and want to dive into the world of vegan roasts and more, I’ve got recipes that will deliver!

 What do vegans eat instead of turkey?